 Are you experiencing déjà vu?
-Steven Spielberg filmed a Jurassic Park II scene within this canyon.
+Steven Spielberg filmed a Jurassic Park II scene in this canyon.
 Every curve and turn leads to another Instagram-it-now (if there were reception) view.
-Far too soon, the trail curves left and ascends out of the canyon, then loops back to the parking lot.
+Far too soon, the trail curve left and ascends out of the canyon, then loops back to the parking lot.
 More than a few Fern Canyon hikers opt to retrace their steps instead of continuing on the loop—it’s just too hard to leave this special place.

 Leave the shady redwood forests behind on this mellow hike to one of Redwood National Park’s most scenic beaches.
 Enderts Beach is a rock-studded, driftwood-laden shoreline perfect for sunset walks or sunny afternoons with a kite and a book.
 Getting there requires a walk of just under 1 mile/2 kilometres on a now-abandoned stretch of the old Coast Highway (it’s downhill going in, uphill on the return).
 About halfway in, you’ll pass rustic Nickel Creek Campground, which offers an overnight option for backpackers.
 A few hundred yards farther, you’ll descend to crescent-shape Enderts Beach, perfect for strolling, sand-castling, or just watching the wild waves.
 But the biggest attraction is at low or minus tides which reveal vibrant tide pools on the beach’s south end.
 The pools are rich with sea stars, urchins, and giant green anemones.